Dot grid

 How should FP&A teams pilot and select an LLM?

-{callout} The recommended LLM pilot for FP&A teams is testing two models in parallel on two distinct workflow types: one premium reasoning model (Claude Opus 4.6 or GPT-5.5) on policy-sensitive narrative work, and one value model (Gemini 3.1 Pro or DeepSeek V3.2) on bulk ETL and routine reporting.
+{callout} The recommended LLM pilot for FP&A teams is testing two models in parallel on two distinct workflow types: one premium reasoning model (Claude Fable 5 or GPT-5.5) on policy-sensitive narrative work, and one value model (Claude Sonnet 5, Gemini 3.1 Pro, or DeepSeek V4) on bulk ETL and routine reporting.
 Measure accuracy on real FP&A prompts, context retention on large models, and cost-per-report before scaling. {/callout}

 Most LLM pilots in FP&A fail not because the models are inadequate, but because the pilot tests the wrong things.
 Evaluating a model on generic prompts tells you very little about its performance on your actual quarterly variance package.
 The evaluation framework needs to be grounded in the workflows that will run in production.